RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/storage-setup.md

 importer-rhel8-ocs     0/1     ContainerCreating   0          1s
 ~~~

-Watch the logs and you can see the process, it may initially give an error about the pod waiting to start, you can retry after a few seconds:
+If you are fast enough, you can watch the logs and see the process.
+It may initially give an error about the pod waiting to start, but you can retry after a few seconds:

 ```execute-1
 oc logs importer-rhel8-ocs -f